magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

 ## Event Types

-If you're interested in knowing all the event types supported by [domina][4], here is the native code [goog.events.eventtype.js][15] which enumerates all events supported by the Google Closure native code on which `domina` is based.
+If you're interested in knowing all of the event types supported by [domina][4], here is the native code from [goog.events.eventtype.js][15], which enumerates the event types supported by the Google Closure native code on which `domina` is based.

 Another way to know which events are supported by `domina` is to